About remarketing lists for search ads

-Remarketing lists for search ads (RLSA) is a feature that lets you customise your search ads campaign for people who have previously visited your site, and tailor your bids and ads to these visitors when they're searching on Google.
+Remarketing lists for search ads (RLSA) is a feature that lets you customise your search ads campaign for people who have previously visited your site, and tailor your bids and ads to these visitors when they're searching on Google and search partner sites.

-For example: When people leave your site without buying anything, remarketing lists for search ads helps you to connect with these potential customers when they continue looking for what they need on Google Search.
+When people leave your site without buying anything, for example, remarketing lists for search ads help you to connect with these potential customers when they continue looking for what they need using Google Search.
 You can set your bids, create ads or select keywords, bearing in mind that these customers have previously visited your website.
-Remarketing lists for search ads uses remarketing lists to enable these customisations.
+Remarketing lists for search ads use remarketing lists for these customisations.

 There are two basic strategies for using remarketing lists with search ads:

 - You can bid on keywords that you don't normally bid on, just for people who have recently visited your site or who have converted on your site in the past.
 This can help you increase your sales.
-For example, you could bid on more generic keywords, but only for people who have previously purchased from your site.
+For example, you could bid on more broad keywords only for people who have previously purchased from your site.

-Watch a Google AdWords webinar to learn more about remarketing lists for search ads (available in English only).
+Watch a Google AdWords webinar to find out more about remarketing lists for search ads (available in English only).

 To start using remarketing lists for search ads, you create a remarketing list and add a snippet of code that you get from AdWords, called a remarketing tag, to your site.
 You can add the new remarketing tag to every page in your site.
 The code tells AdWords to add every site visitor to your list.
 When people visit your homepage, for example, the cookies associated with their browsers are added to the remarketing list.